 How are we different?

-We keep them interesting and will add new collections regularly.
-Some of our initial collections are The Dylan Mulvaney-Budweiser controversy, Daesh (ISIS) propaganda, killer manifestos, the quadrennial Global Trends reports by the Office of the Director of National Intelligence, and Putin meetings with U.S. Presidents.
+We keep them interesting and focused and add new collections regularly.
+Some of our collections: The Dylan Mulvaney-Budweiser controversy, the quadrennial Global Trends reports by the Office of the Director of National Intelligence, the early days of COVID, killer “manifestos”, and Putin meets U.S. presidents.

 Alert – we have alerts!

-We post key weather alerts and advisories such as updates on major hurricanes, the weekly wildfire forecast and the weekly drought report.
-We post security alerts including changes to the terrorist threat level and cybersecurity advisories.
-We post product recall notices where the Consumer Product Safety Commission has issued a press release.
-Most of those are issued Thursdays.
+We post key weather alerts and advisories such as updates on major hurricanes, wildfire forecasts, and drought reports.
+We post security alerts such as changes to the terrorist threat level and cybersecurity advisories.
+We post product recall notices from the Consumer Product Safety Commission.
 We post food recall and public-health alerts issued by the FDA, CDC and USDA.

 A word on economic releases